 Focus Groups: Each site has school based advisory groups.
-School Site Council, Community Schools Council, English Language Advisory Council, GATE - gifted and talented, and SEPAC - Special Education Parent Advisory Committee, are all engaged at the site level and district level as part of our established parent leadership systems and governance.
+(School Site Council, English Language Advisory Council, GATE - gifted and talented, and SEPAC - Special Education Parent Advisory Committee, are all engaged at the site level and district level as part of our established parent leadership systems and governance.
 They are utilized as respective focus groups at every site to inform decision making and the development of the SPSA.
 Community Schools Cohort 1 has been conducting additional focus groups with school communities to further inform the greater school communities through the lens of community schools.
-All community schools teachers on special assignment have been trained in restorative practices, and have played a role using circles for building community and enhancing conversation in focus groups as well as the World Cafe Model for engaging large groups of parents using topic questions.
-Granite Hill Elementary School has a student advisory group that allows for student voice on high interest topics, campus activities, and other student needs.
-The student council includes representatives from grades 4-6.
+All current community schools teachers on special assignment have been trained in restorative practices and have played a role using circles for building community and enhancing conversation in focus groups as well as the World Cafe Model for engaging larger groups of parents using topic questions.
+Jurupa Valley High School - JVHS has student advisory groups that allow for student voice on high interest topics, campus activities, and other student needs.
+This group of students represent a varied sampling of our student body (including: student athletes, ASB, Link crew-peer mentorship students, and class council members).